By Evelyn Torrez-Martinez, GSACPC Camp Director

 The best remedies for homesickness are two part.
 While our camp staff are trained to support your camper while they’re away, the most important part of the remedy takes place at home.
 Create a plan as a family by incorporating these homesickness prevention strategies, focusing on your campers needs:

-A great way to introduce Girl Scout Camp is by attending one of our Open House events to tour the lodges, visit activity areas, see the cabin units and meet the staff as well as other campers.
-We encourage parents to engage with the camp staff and ask about camp procedures and prepare a routine with their camper while at the facility.
+We encourage parents to engage with the camp staff and ask about camp procedures and prepare a routine with their camper.
 By parents and campers also identifying any additional concerns, they can review this as a family, be proactive and prepare for a great experience.

 Girl Scout Camp staff are trained to handle these types of situations as we tailor our techniques for each type of camper and work to proactively set campers up for success by helping them feel comfortable.
 A first day at camp can feel uncertain for new campers, so our Camp Counselors provide an orientation and review things like the schedule for the week and show campers where they will sleep and shower.